-There are probably three distinct types of Siamese cats, although some cat fanciers acknowledge only two.
-It's important to know that 'type', as used by breeders, refers to a cat's body shape, not its color.
+There are probably three main types of Siamese cats, although some cat fanciers acknowledge only two.
+(You should also know that 'type', as used by breeders, refers to a cat's body shape, not its color).

 So each of the three types outlined here can also be found in every one of the Siamese cat colors.

-Pictures of the first cats of this breed to reach the West show that they were bigger and heavier than many of them are today.
+Pictures of the first cats of this breed to reach the western world show that they were bigger and heavier than many of them are today.

-They had wider necks, and rounder bodies and faces than the slight-bodied types you're likely to see in shows now.
+They had wider necks, and rounder bodies and faces than the slight-bodied types you're likely to see in a lot of shows these days.

-For quite some time, Breed Standard guidelines for show judges have called for Siamese cats to have long slim bodies, long slim legs and tails, long necks, wedge-shaped heads and large ears.
+For quite some time, breed standard guidelines for show judges have called for Siamese cats to have long slim bodies, long slim legs and tails, long necks, triangular-shaped heads and large ears.

-Because of this, selective breeding over the years has altered the body type, taking it away from the look of those original Thai cat types towards a longer, leaner, more angular shape by favoring and breeding from cats that accentuated these characteristics.
+Because of this, selective breeding over the years has altered the body type, taking it away from the look of those original Thai cats towards a longer, leaner, more angular shape by favoring and breeding from cats that accentuated these characteristics.

-Of course there are many Siamese cat characteristics common to all types that make up the breed, and until the 1980s, when attempts were made to classify the different types of Siamese cats, there was really no distinction made in 'type' despite there being a number of different body shapes.
+Of course there are many Siamese cat characteristics common to all, and until the 1980s, when attempts were made to classify the different types of Siamese cats, there was really no distinction made in 'type' despite there being a number of different body shapes.

 No two cats are identical, and it can sometimes be difficult to look at an individual cat and say with certainty that it's one type or another.
 There are many variations in body shape, and they all fall somewhere along a wide spectrum of shapes and sizes.

-The types of cats first exported from Siam, seen in the picture above, had round faces and rounded, muscular, heavy bodies.
+The types of cats first exported from Siam (now Thailand) seen in the picture above, had round faces and rounded, muscular, heavy bodies.

 Over the years the trend away from this body type towards a leaner, more angular cat unfortunately led to some serious health problems (probably through in-breeding) and this in turn led to a move by some breeders to try and re-create the look and health of these original cats.

-This led to the development of Applehead Siamese cats, a type which was produced through cross-breeding with, in particular, the American and British Shorthair breeds, to produce a cat with a rounder, shorter face.
+This led to the development of 'applehead' Siamese cats, a type produced through cross-breeding with, in particular, the American and British Shorthair breeds, to produce a cat with a rounder, shorter face and stockier body.

-However, a Classic, while still quite large-boned, generally has a longer, slimmer body than the Traditional or Applehead.
-It also has a finer, more triangular face, although nowhere near as extremely wedge-shaped as is found in the Modern Siamese.
+However, while still quite large-boned, the latter generally have longer, slimmer bodies than appleheads.
+They also have finer, more triangular faces, although nowhere near as extreme as those found in the modern Siamese.

-They're the easiest of all the types to identify, having the most extreme body shape.
+The type of Siamese cats found in many show rings today are known as modern Siamese or 'show-style'.
+They're the easiest of all to identify, having the most extreme body shape.

 Show-style cats are slight, fine-boned, and long and thin all over, with long thin bodies, necks and tails and sharply triangular heads with large ears.
 They also have longer muzzles and a straighter nose than the two previous types of Siamese cats.